Just a quick little post today about "trigger" words used to grab our attention.

 - Men's magazines in general used about 1/2 as many words as women.
 Don't really know how to read into that one.

 An additional observation was that the models on the covers for men's magazines were predominantly athletes or former athletes with a few actors or performers in the mix.
 Women's magazines had ONE athlete on the cover (Maria Sharapova), the rest were models, actresses and singers.
+Find information about sexual booster at 10naturalhomeremedies.

 Once again, we come back to a pivotal questions: Are marketers simply giving us what we want, or are we being force-fed these desires?